guysoft/Ockle/src/doc/source/index.rst

    :alt: Ockle

 Ockle is a tool which lets you control a group of power distribution units (PDUs_) and the servers which connected to them.
-Servers can be dependent on each other Ockle can determine which servers should be turned on according to those dependencies.
-After servers were turned on Ockle can run automated tests to make sure they indeed provide the services that are required by the servers.
+Servers can be dependent on each other, and Ockle can then determine which servers should be turned on according to those dependencies.
+After server is turned on Ockle can run automated tests to make sure they indeed provide the services that are required by the servers.

 Design principles in Ockle
 --------------------------